home-assistant/home-assistant.io/source/_integrations/alarmdecoder.markdown

 ---
-title: "AlarmDecoder Alarm"
+title: AlarmDecoder Alarm
-description: "Instructions on how to integrate a DSC/Honeywell alarm panel with Home Assistant using an AlarmDecoder device."
+description: Instructions on how to integrate a DSC/Honeywell alarm panel with Home Assistant using an AlarmDecoder device.
 logo: alarmdecoder.png
 ha_category:
   - Alarm